maheshrijal/notes/docs/aws/rds.md

 - 4 copies out of 6 for writes
 - 3 copies out of 6 for reads
 - Self healing with Peer to Peer Replication
-- Storage is stripped across 100s of
+- Storage is stripped across 100s of volumes
 - 1 Aurora instance (master) takes writes
 - Automatic failover (Less than 30 seconds)
 - Master + upto 15 Read Replicas